pedsmoreira/battlecry/README.md

 Yeoman is a great tool for creating new projects, but when it comes to updating ongoing projects, I think there's a lot of room for improvement.
 If you want to use a framework with a strict set of libraries and requirements you can probably find a Yeoman generator that suits you, but you won't be able to customize these generators with ease.

 In my experience, the farther you go on a project, the more you'll need to shape your generators to fit it.
 Each project has it's own requirements and it's only fair that it get it's own generators.
-With Samba you can create your own or download generators to give you a nice quickstart, and when you need to customize them, it's very easy to do so and you can share the changes with your whole team.
+With Battlecry you can create your own or download generators to give you a nice quickstart, and when you need to customize them, it's very easy to do so and you can share the changes with your whole team.

 ## Examples

-Each example can be downloaded with `sb download generator examples/example_name_here`.
+Each example can be downloaded with `cry download generator examples/example_name_here`.

 1.  [args](./examples/args): Working with arguments
 2.  [options](./examples/options): Working with options